 – For which SAGA Development projects are the BIM technologies used?

-– The Happy House, the O2, the RYBALSKY, the PHILADELPHIA Concept House, the CHICAGO Central House, the EINSTEIN Concept House and the RESIDENT Concept House: most of the company's projects have been designed using BIM technologies.
+– Happy House, O2, RYBALSKY, PHILADELPHIA Concept House, CHICAGO Central House, EINSTEIN Concept House, RESIDENT Concept House: most of the company's projects have been designed using BIM technologies.

 – Tell us about the cases when BIM has made it impossible to find solutions that are impossible when using other technologies?

 – BIM is, first and foremost, a tool that allows you to see and correct even minor errors at work.
 This is what we have learned while working on the RYBALSKY project.